BeetleJuiceDiscord/User-Agent-Parser/README.md

 # Some Information
-This is just a simple user agent parser I made because I was bored It only works on Windows :(
+This is just a simple user agent parser made w/ httpparser module

 ## Required Modules
 os, httpagentparser